-With the first notable thing you did?
-With the biggest crisis point in your life, and then go back to the beginning?
+How about beginning with the first notable thing you did?
+Or starting off with the biggest crisis point in your life, and then going back to the beginning?

-While there is no single “best” way to start an autobiography, there are different approaches.
+There is no single “best” way to start an autobiography.
+But there are different approaches.
 The key is to find the one that works best for your story.

-In the opening paragraph of Long Walk to Freedom: The Autobiography of Nelson Mandela, the former President of South Africa hints at the tumultuous life that lies ahead:
+In the opening paragraph of Long Walk to Freedom: The Autobiography of Nelson Mandela, the former President of South Africa hints at the tumultuous life he must face:

 Every story has a beginning.